Chart Color Schemes

 Oak Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Oak Park is notably high, with 43.0% of residents aged 15 years and above holding university qualifications.
-This figure surpasses the broader benchmark for the SA4 region at 27.7%, and also exceeds the national average of 30.4%.
-The area's strong educational attainment positions it well for knowledge-based opportunities, with bachelor degrees being the most common at 27.4%, followed by postgraduate qualifications at 11.6% and graduate diplomas at 4.0%.
-Vocational credentials are also prominent in Oak Park, with 26.3% of residents aged 15 years and above holding such qualifications.
+Educational attainment in Oak Park is notably high, with 43.0% of residents aged 15 years and over holding university qualifications.
+This compares to 27.7% in the SA4 region and 30.4% nationally.
+Bachelor degrees are most prevalent at 27.4%, followed by postgraduate qualifications (11.6%) and graduate diplomas (4.0%).
+Vocational credentials are also prominent, with 26.3% of residents aged 15 years and over holding these qualifications – advanced diplomas (11.7%) and certificates (14.6%).

-This includes advanced diplomas held by 11.7% of residents and certificates held by 14.6%.
-Educational participation is notably high in the area, with 28.3% of residents currently enrolled in formal education.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
 This includes 8.3% in primary education, 6.6% in tertiary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education